AaltoSciComp/blog/content/2023/rse-funding.rst

 from 10-40% time over a long period.

 We *have* worked out how to do both one-off projects and retainers with Finance.
-As for as external finders are concerned, our staff count as researchers, so we can use any funding you might have.
+As for as external funders are concerned, our staff count as researchers, so we can use any funding you might have.

 **If you think you have a project or want us on retainer, let us